TjMatBTW/Custom-Discord-RPC/README.md

 # Custom-Discord-RPC

-### Notice [09/20/2021]
+### Code Deprecation Notice [09/20/2021]
 This code is deprecated.
 Why?
 No clue.
 Maybe Discord made changes to their API.
+It has been 3 months though, of course this code would not work forever.
+As I'm not the original coder, I won't do changes by now.
 If you want to fork it and attempt to fix it, you are free to do it.
 If it works and you submit  PR, I'll merge it.

 ### Code [DEPRECATED]
 This code allows you to make your own Custom RPC (or Rich Custom Presence) even tho it's not a game.

 Credit to the original coder.
-If you are having trouble contact me on Discord: TjMat#5830
+If you are having trouble contact me on Discord: ``TjMat#5830``

 I usually don't accept friend requests, so if you want to talk to me just join a server where I'm in so you can DM me: